MicrochipTech/AzureDemo_RNWF/avr128db48_rnwf02/README.md

 ## Introduction

 This document describes how to connect the AVR128DB48 Curiosity Nano Evaluation Kit to a cloud application running on Microsoft's Azure IoT Central platform.
 Secure connections are made possible by using Certificate Authority signed X.509 certificate authentication between the Azure server and client (a.k.a. "device").
-Wireless connectivity to the cloud is made possible by connecting Microchip's RNWF02PC module to one of the AVR128DB48's standard UART ports to serve an easy-to-use, serial-to-cloud bridge.
+Wireless connectivity to the cloud is made possible by connecting Microchip's RNWF02PC module to one of the AVR128DB48's standard UART ports to serve an easy-to-use, serial-to-cloud bridge using AT commands.

 ## Hardware Requirements